-BLACK INDIGENOUS AND ADDITIONAL WOMEN OF COLOR

-Who tread the lines of being marginalized

-And the ability to be seen?

-Who sit at the table but isn't called on when her hand is raised?
+BLACK INDIGENOUS AND ADDITIONAL WOMEN OF COLOR REFLECTIONS 12 Who tread the lines of being marginalized And the ability to be seen.
+Who sit at the table but isn't called on when her hand is raised.
 Or when she does speak, she speaks a language of community resilience, centering voices that have been deemed less than valuable, or hard to reach.
-Who in their experiences go home to those hard to reach voices, black and brown skin tones, She kisses them softly to sleep, Only praying that her co-workers will someday seek to understand, the truth of these experiences, and with a lens of love.
+Who in her experiences go home to those hard to reach voices, Brown skin tones, She kisses them softly to sleep, Praying that her co-workers will someday seek to understand, the truth of these experiences, and with a lens of love.